There are two basic types of notes:

 Due to the tax advantages of a Roth IRA, if all rules are followed, it’s possible the profits will return to Joe’s account tax-free.

-Learn more about promissory notes: on-demand webinar
+Learn more about promissory notes: free 15-minute guide

 Case studies are provided for illustrative purposes only.
 Past performance is not indicative of future results.
 Investing involves risk including possible loss of principal.
 Information included in the above case study was provided by the investor and included with permission.
 Equity Trust Company does not independently verify all information provided by third parties.